Press Kit

 Long description

-10 film stocks (Kodak Portra 400, Kodak Gold 200, Kodak Ektar 100, Kodachrome 64, Fujifilm Velvia 50, Fujifilm Superia 400, Fujifilm Pro 400H, CineStill 800T, Kodak Tri-X 400, Ilford HP5 Plus 400), 3 cinema print stocks, and 5 film formats.
-Fully offline.
+10 film stocks (Kodak Portra 400, Kodak Gold 200, Kodak Ektar 100, Kodachrome 64, Fujifilm Velvia 50, Fujifilm Superia X-TRA 400, Fujifilm Pro 400H, CineStill 800T, Kodak Tri-X 400, Ilford HP5 Plus 400), 3 cinema print stocks, and 5 film formats.
+The core camera, processing, and local gallery work offline.
+A connection is used for the App Store unlock, online map and place-name details, external web links, and sharing to online destinations.
+New users can try Licht for 7 days, then buy a one-time unlock.
 No ads, no subscriptions, no tracking.

 Contact